joostkremers/ebib/docs/ebib-manual.md

 entry.
 The template also contains the string `">|<"`, which indicates the position of the cursor when a new note is created.

-It is possible to change the template by customising the option `ebib-notes-template`.
+To change the template, you must customise the option `ebib-notes-template`.
 If you use Org for your notes and keep your notes in a single file, the template **must** contain a `:PROPERTIES:` block with the `%K` format specifier, because it is required in order to identify the note and connect it to its BibTeX entry.
-Without it, Ebib won’t be able to tell whether an entry has a note or not.
+Without it, Ebib won’t be able to tell whether an entry has a note or not and won’t be able to display it.

-If you use a separate file for each note, the notes are identified by the file name, so there’s no real need for the `:PROPERTIES:` block, but it can still be useful if you use other Org-based tools on your note files.
+If you use a separate file for each note, the notes are identified by the file name, so there’s no real need for the `:PROPERTIES:` block, but it can still be useful if you use other Org-based tools on your note files (or if you ever want to collect your notes into a single file but keep them available for Ebib.)

-If you do not wish to use Org mode for your notes, it is easiest to use separate note files, but as long as you have a `%K` directive in your template (and an appropriately defined function for it, see `ebib-notes-template-specifiers` below), it should still be possible to use a single notes file.
-(Emphasis on *should*, however, because this has not been tested.)

 There are a few more specifiers that may be used in the template: `%F` creates an Org link to the file in the BibTeX entry’s `file` field, `%D`